B.S. in Business Administration, Real Estate and Economic Development Specialization

 There are many reasons why pursuing real estate and economic development at UB may help you realize your career goals.

-- Connections - Real estate professionals share advise to improve our curriculum and they work to place our students in internships and jobs.
+- Connections - Real estate professionals share advice to improve our curriculum and work to place our students in internships and jobs.

 - The Vital Signs Report - Baltimore's best-known source for key data points about our city's neighborhoods.

-- Industry growth - Whether your in real estate investment, appraisal, property management or another field, the job outlook is better than average.
+- Industry growth - Whether you're in real estate investment, appraisal, property management or another field, the job outlook is better than average.

 - Only at UB - That's right, we are the only business program in Maryland that has a specialization in real estate and economic development.